PokemonGoF/PokemonGo-Bot/README.md

 ## FAQ

+### Losing Starter Pokemon and others
+    You can use -c 1 to protect your first stage low CP pokemon.
 ### Does it run automatally?
     Not yet, still need a trainer to train the script param.
 But we are very close to.
 ### Set GEO Location